robmurr/murray-app/README.md

-# Personal Website using React.js
+# Personal Website built using React.js
 ### Languages Used:
 * HTML
 * JS
 * CSS
 * (React.js)
+## This website is not finished.
+Will be deployed with Digital Ocean/Cloudflare and encrypted with nginx.